zkyangc/ChatGPT-api-web-app/README.md

 # TODO
-* code wrapper Ui
+* code block Ui
-* switch to go
+* reserve \n within prompt
-* adding chat session on cache?
+* adding chat session db?
 * continuous stream api if not already implemented
-* authetication and user limit
+* authetication and user tokens limit
+* play with the got api parameters
+* update the instructions on this readme page

 # Talkbot App
 A conversational AI app inspired by OpenAI's GPT-3 language model, built with Create React App.